 By Eden Spatz

 What is rose gold color?
 Put simply, it's a pinkish-golden color that's popping up in all sorts of designs these days.
-From electronics to engagement rings to manicures, rose gold is everywhere and fast overtaking silver, white gold, and yellow gold as the go-to metallic option.
+From electronics to wedding rings and engagement rings, home decor to manicures, rose gold is everywhere, dominating color trends, and quickly overtaking silver, white gold, and yellow gold as the go-to metallic option.
 The pervasive popularity of this choice makes it an obvious contender in the interior design market.
 But what colors go with rose gold?
 Five of the best colors to pair with rose gold are showcased below!

 1. Caspian Blue

 This soft, warm blue is a beautiful contrast to the warm undertones of a rose gold color.
 While navy and royal blues in interior design are too cool to pair with rose gold, Caspian blue has more yellow tones that complement the underlying oranges and pinks in copper shades and rose gold.
 Caspian blue paired with rose gold is a beautiful choice to paint an entire room and lends itself well to both colorful and neutral décor accents.

 Designing with black and golden colors creates a striking combo that instantly makes any space look modern and elegant.
 A black and rose gold color combination is no exception.
 This pairing is a less futuristic-looking choice than black and silver, and it's not used as commonly as black and gold, which can come across as dated or overdone.
 Warm whites and subtle yellow-toned pinks also complement this color combination well.

 Dove gray is an elegant neutral option to pair with rose gold décor or trim.
 Like other rose gold color combos suggested, the key is to choose a soft, warm-toned gray that complements and contrasts with rose gold.
 Blue-grays will clash with the blush hue of rose gold.
 Cream colored décor items make for a beautiful accent pairing with rose gold against a dove gray palette.